TAAC Conference Hotel Information

-The Eldorado Hotel & Spa will serve as the TAAC Headquarters and Host Hotel.
-All TAAC-related activities, including registration, keynote addresses, sessions and workshops, exhibits,/ meals, and bus departure for classified day, will take place at the Eldorado Hotel & Spa.
+The Eldorado Hotel & Spa will serve as the UAS TAAC Headquarters and Host Hotel.
+All UAS TAAC related activities, including registration, keynote addresses, sessions and workshops, exhibits, meals, and bus departure for classified day, will take place at the Eldorado Hotel & Spa.

 If you are flying to Albuquerque International Sunport, we recommend making a shuttle reservation to Santa Fe.
 (See Airports/Shuttle Service below)

-TAAC has arranged a special discounted Parking Fee ($10/day) at the Eldorado Hotel for TAAC attendees who have lodging reservations at the Eldorado Hotel.
+TAAC Conference coordinators have arranged a special discounted Parking Fee ($10/day) at the Eldorado Hotel for UAS TAAC attendees who have lodging reservations at the Eldorado Hotel.
 Public parking is also available in close proximity at rates ranging from $10-$18 per day.

 Albuquerque International Sunport – 66 miles to Santa Fe Hotels

 With over 100 flights daily on airlines including American Airlines, Delta, United Airlines, Jet Blue, Alaska Airlines, Southwest Airlines and US Airways.

 Provides transfer service between the Albuquerque International Airport and Eldorado Hotel & Spa with hourly trips throughout each day (7am-7pm).

 Telephone: (505) 242-0302 or, toll free, (888) 775-5696.